-Any student who is absent from four or more periods including mental health day absences may not participate in extracurricular activities that day, including dances, contests, athletic events or practices, Kairos, student council functions, or any other school-sponsored activity.
-All school dances will have a minimum attendance requirement (times will be printed on tickets in advance).
+Any student absent from 4 or more periods (including mental health days) may not participate in extracurricular activities that day including dances, contests, athletic events or practices, Kairos, student council functions, or any other school-sponsored activity.
+All school dances will have a minimum attendance requirement.
 Students seeking exceptions to this attendance must clear attendance time with the Dean's Office in advance.
-Students dismissed from JCA for disciplinary reasons are not permitted to attend any JCA function or have access to JCA property.
+Students dismissed from JCA for disciplinary reasons are not permitted to attend any JCA functions or have access to JCA property.